 Fig 2.2.
-Clean air (low or zero emission) zones in the UK (at January 2025)29 the least deprived areas, between 2013 and 2019.30 The difference in average NO2 concentration between the most and least deprived IMD deciles reduced from 7.7 to 4.4 μ g/m3, showing that the socio-economic inequalities in NO2 exposure have reduced over this time period.
+Clean air (low or zero emission) zones in the UK (at January 2025)29

+The most deprived areas in London (based on the Index of Multiple Deprivation) experienced decreases in annual mean NO2 and PM25 concentrations of 24% and 32%, respectively, compared with 19% and 33% reductions in the least deprived areas, between 2013 and 2019.30 The difference in average NO2 concentration between the most and least deprived IMD deciles reduced from 7.7 to 4.4 μg/ m3, showing that the socio-economic inequalities in NO3 exposure have reduced over this time period.
 The forecasts show that the exposure differential between the most and least deprived deciles will continue to reduce but at a slower rate in future years, with the difference estimated at 2.8 μ g/m3 in 2025, and 2.2 μ g/m3 in 2030.
 More recent assessment of the Bradford Clean Air Plan suggested that the plan may be linked with improved pollution levels, and cardiovascular and respiratory health within the first 2 years of implementation.29 Longer follow-up will explore if these effects are sustained over time.